Julioxfiles/git-commands/README.md

 # The most used git commands.

 The content of this git summary made by Julio Acosta was taken from the freeCodeCamp GitHub tutorial video in spanish.
+I was never able to fully understand git until I was able to watch this video.

 Here it is: https://www.youtube.com/watch?v=mBYSUUnMt9M